hyesuhong/react-hook-practice/example/src/app/_contents/use-coords.md

 ---
 title: useCoords
 slug: use-coords
+description: Get user's current location information, such as longitude, by using the Geolocation API.
 ---

-Get user's current location information, such as longitude, by using the Geolocation API.

 ### Installation